-The Level has recently undergone a complete restoration.
+The Level was completely restored in 2013.
 The transformed park now provides a pleasant and thriving city centre open space that provides something for everyone to enjoy and get involved in.
-The council is now working, with community volunteer support, to bring The Level activities programme into action.
+The council is working, with community volunteer support, to bring The Level activities programme into action.

 Fountains at The Level